 Mastering in music

-- in the case of CDs, the focus is on digital silence at the end and beginning of each track;
+- When mastering audio for CDs, particular attention is given to achieving digital silence at the beginning and end of each track;

 Myths about mastering